jetromero/TRIminder/README.md

 - **Exact Alarm** (Android 12+): For reliable timer functionality (requires manual grant via Settings > Apps > Special app access > Alarms & reminders)
 - **USAGE_STATS**: For enhanced screen state detection (optional, requires manual grant via Settings > Apps > Special app access > Usage access)

+### Android Features to Disable
+- **App Hibernation** (Android 12+): Also known as "Manage apps if unused" or "Put unused apps to sleep".
+This feature can automatically revoke permissions and stop background services for apps that haven't been used recently. **Must be disabled** for TRIminder to work properly.

 ### Permission Justification
 - **Battery Optimization**: Required to maintain background service for continuous screen time tracking
 - **Internet**: Used for user authentication and data synchronization with Supabase backend
 - **Wake Lock**: Ensures accurate session tracking without device sleep interference
 - **Exact Alarm**: Ensures reliable timer functionality for session tracking on Android 12+
 - **USAGE_STATS**: Optional permission for enhanced screen state detection (app works without it on most devices)
+- **App Hibernation**: Must be disabled to prevent Android from automatically revoking permissions and stopping background services when the app is unused

 ## Troubleshooting